Here’s the blurb:

-Poetry collections are very fiddly (far more than I ever thought) as the way poems present on the page matters very much – spaces, line lengths, how a poem reads over multiple pages, etc. Damonza was very patient with me as I worked through a multitude of formatting issues.
+Poetry collections are very fiddly (far more than I ever thought) as the way poems are displayed on the page matters very much – spaces, line lengths, how a poem reads over multiple pages, etc. Damonza was very patient with me as I worked through a multitude of formatting issues.

-Here is the progress of cover design drafts:
+See the progression of the cover design drafts:

 When the interior layout for the print book was finalised it was time to work on the ebook (EPUB and Mobi).

 The ebook came to me with spacing missing (between words) – for some reason, it had not transferred.
-These were deliberate spaces I’d used throughout my manuscript to emphasise emotion and meaning.
-I was then required to instruct as to where all the spacing needed to go.
+These were deliberate extra spaces I’d used throughout my manuscript to emphasise emotion and meaning.
+I was then required to instruct as to where all the spacing needed to go!